jonnadal/jonnadal.github.io/README.md

 Formal Verification:

-- [ExBackup.dfy](ExBackup.html): An introduction to the Dafny programming language.
+- *(draft)* [ExBackup.dfy](ExBackup.html): A minimal distributed system simulation that serves as an introduction to the Dafny programming language.

 ## Blog Source ##